 The NHS have also encouraged being active together.
 And if any of our baby and toddler classes are to go by, then you need to be ready and willing to get a sweat on too!
 (Check out some of our baby classes today!)

-Simply letting your child squish a ball of Play-Doh helps them to develop fine motor skills their hands and fingers.
-While riding around and driving a toy Coupe Car helps to develop other gross motor skills.
+Simply letting your child squish a ball of Play-Doh helps them to develop fine motor skills in their hands and fingers.
+Getting creative with chunky crayons or paints is helping them develop these skills too.

-Developing motors skills from an early age will benefit them when they come to learning more complex skills at nursery and school.
+Developing fine motor skills from an early age will benefit your child when they come to learn more complex skills at nursery and school.
 Like holding a pencil and beginning to write.

 So next time your toddler gifts you their latest Jackson Pollock imitation painting, remember that they’ve developed more than just their artistic talents!

-Introducing this concept at a young age will make it less of an alien concept when it comes to that daunting first day of nursery.
-Which hopefully means it will be a dry-eyed drop off.
-Well, from your kids at least!
+Introducing this concept at a young age will make it less of an alien concept when it comes to that daunting first day of nursery or school.

 Attending a toddler group might be just the thing to helping your child learn all the correct social skills that influence tidying up your own belongings and leaving a room as neat as possible.